christosfranco/apl_converter/README.md

 # APL-convertor (work in progress)
-Implementing a parser and generator for APL, to any other language
+Implementing a parser and generator for APL, to Python Tensorflow, and C++ Cuda

 To write apl symbols (Linux):
 ```